nosia-ai/nosia/README.md

 - with Nosia, you can check the logs with `docker compose -f ./docker-compose.yml logs -f`
 - with the Ollama server, you can check the logs at `~/.ollama/logs/server.log`

-If you need further assistance, please contact us!
+If you need further assistance, please open an issue!